The Trouble With Robots

-Autistic seventh-grader Maggie Weir loves spacecraft, but aerospace engineering isn't the only thing that gives her butterflies: She's got a secret crush on an eighth-grader—the amazing, baton-twirling Tatum Jones.
-And they've just teamed up for an engineering contest!
-It might be the perfect chance for Maggie to tell Tatum how she feels, except . . .
+Autistic seventh-grader Maggie Weir loves spacecraft, but aerospace engineering isn’t the only thing that gives her butterflies: she’s teamed up with the amazing, baton-twirling Tatum Jones for an engineering contest!
+It’s an out of this world chance for Maggie to tell Tatum, her long time crush, how she feels.

 Only, Tatum is distracted with her own troubles at home.
 Worse still, when Maggie learns that her dad wants to move to Houston, her whole universe gets shaken up!
 Now she has a big decision to make: does she stay with her mom and remain in Tatum’s orbit, or does she launch her dreams of visiting NASA by following her Dad?
 If the stars are meant to align between these two, they’ll both have to admit their feelings before Maggie leaves forever.